RagePly/setlang/README.md

 ```
 and evaluates the last using the `eval()` function.
 It also keeps track of all variables in a dictionary
 and therefore replaces all variable-names in a "SetLang" statement with dict accesses.
 I try catch
 most syntax errors before they reach evaluation, but I'm quite far from proficient in using regular expressions.
+A big point I was trying to achieve was not being able to print the result of an evaluation.
+I therefore don't
+allow print statements but when it actually became feasable to work with some sort of "SetLang-libraries" I hade to allow
+saving to- and reading from files.